A newborn baby sleeping on its back, wearing just a diaper

 • Low Apgar scores at birth.

-Your baby’s healthcare team will assess breathing, oxygen levels, and overall well-being to determine whether symptoms are linked to meconium aspiration or another condition.
+Your baby’s healthcare team will look for MAS symptoms and assess breathing, oxygen levels, and overall well-being to determine whether symptoms are linked to meconium aspiration or another condition.

 Meconium Aspiration Syndrome Treatment